 You’ve got questions, we’ve got answers.

-Yes, the adhesives do work very well and eliminate most bothersome leaks!
-They are made of 3M hypoallergenic surgical foam tape – the same kind used on many patient applications in hospitals and homes.
+The adhesives do work very well and are the only clinically proven solution not to leak.
+They are made of are made of gentle, surgical grade, PBA, Corn and Latex free soft tape – the same kind used on many patient applications in hospitals and homes.
 And no, it doesn’t hurt to remove the adhesives after use.
 (See instructional video for more information)

 The cost will be on par with your existing CPAP solution – following Medicare’s replacement schedule.